This is a named option within the Statistics PhD. Find information about the traditional Statistics PhD program requirements and policies here.

 Language Requirements No language requirements.

-Doctoral Minor/Breadth Requirements Statistics doctoral students are not required to complete a minor by the Graduate School.
+Graduate School Breadth Requirement Statistics doctoral students are not required to complete a minor or graduate/professional certificate by the Graduate School.
 The program does require students to meet the breadth requirement in one of three ways:

 1) Complete an Option A (external) minor